Dobiasd/frugally-deep/README.md

 * In order to convert images to `fdeep::tensor5` the convenience function `tensor5_from_bytes` is provided ([cimg example](https://gist.github.com/Dobiasd/21651861b73042762126e8eea52d9974), [opencv example](https://gist.github.com/Dobiasd/3140cfd9f539b6adb346e0b4a0ce157b), [tensor5_to_cv_mat.cpp](https://gist.github.com/Dobiasd/7ef20a0ad47d3f8dc1654a0ca5d1c77c)).
 * In case you want to convert an `Eigen::Matrix` to `fdeep::tensor5`, have a look at the following two examples: [copy values](https://gist.github.com/Dobiasd/966334bb867d170b334c8374e635cb9b), [reuse memory](https://gist.github.com/Dobiasd/2852c81adbd57a57e89d2d0385cc4c06).
 * If you have a normal `std::vector` with values and want to use it, check out [this explanation](https://gist.github.com/Dobiasd/8f41ef8bf4198ab535060a78b53f2008).
-* [This gist](https://gist.github.com/Dobiasd/d75a957308f6a4874beddee0a812109b) explains the reasoning behind models with multiple tensors as output and/or input.
-* Here is an example of [using a model with multiple input tensors](https://gist.github.com/Dobiasd/14a3e233725a16bb7c86ca6f4d81a825).
+* [This gist](https://gist.github.com/Dobiasd/eacfa84d00fc1f935f97621ec2c748a6) explains the reasoning behind models with multiple tensors as output and/or input.
+And here is another example of [using a model with multiple input tensors](https://gist.github.com/Dobiasd/14a3e233725a16bb7c86ca6f4d81a825).

 Performance